Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

-# Session #1 Introduction - Nonviolent Communication Training Course - Marshall Rosenberg - Transcript
+# Introduction - Session #1 - Nonviolent Communication Training - Marshall Rosenberg

 > In this session, I'll be giving you an introduction to how I came about the process.
 I'll be talking about, sharing its purpose, and give you an outline of it.
 The process I call nonviolent communication.